End of Contract

 This will allow time for a vehicle to be ordered from a factory and arrive to replace your existing vehicle.
 If you aren't looking to replace your vehicle, you will be contacted again nearer the end of the agreement to arrange collection.

-Around one month before the end of the contract, with the help of our administration team, you can choose a date for the vehicle to be collected.
+Around one month before the end of the contract, with the help of your Sales Administrator, you can choose a date for the vehicle to be collected.
 This will normally be between 09:30 and 17:30 Monday to Friday and unfortunately it's not possible to request an exact time.
 However, sometimes we can obtain a reasonable stipulation, for example 'not before 10:00 or after 16:30' but this is not guaranteed.

 If you have ordered a replacement vehicle with us, we can help to coincide the collection of your old vehicle with the delivery of your new one.

 What are my options at the end of my contract?